 Check In-Network vs. Out-Of-Network Benefits

 It’s important to find out if the plans being offered by your employer are accepted by SGF.
-You can see a list of the plans we accept here.

 Even if none of the plans being offered by your employer are accepted by SGF, you can still use your benefits if you have an out-of-network option on the plan.
 Most plans will list benefits for in-network and out-of-network on the Benefits Summary.
 There may be different rules for using benefits out-of-network and there is usually a higher cost associated with treatment for the patient.